Also known as: parallette handstand, parallette hand balance, handstand on parallettes, parallettes handstand, parallette balance

 Frequently Asked Questions

-What are the benefits of a Freestanding handstand on paralletes?
+What are the benefits of practicing freestanding handstand on paralletes?

-What common mistakes should I avoid when practicing this handstand?
+What common mistakes should I avoid when doing this handstand?

-How can I progress to a freestanding parallette handstand or what are alternatives?
+How can I progress to a freestanding parallette handstand or find alternatives?